• Messages

 • Entra Workload Identity (AKS pods): Kubernetes projects a service account token (signed by the AKS cluster's OIDC issuer) into the pod at the path in AZURE_FEDERATED_TOKEN_FILE.
 The workload exchanges that token at Entra for an Entra-issued access token.

-In both cases the Entra-issued token you present to Anthropic has the tenant-specific issuer https://login.microsoftonline.com/<TENANT_ID>/v2.0 and carries the managed identity's object ID in the sub and oid claims.
+In both cases the Entra-issued token you present to Anthropic carries a tenant-specific Entra issuer (the Configure Anthropic step shows the exact URL to register) and the managed identity's object ID in the sub and oid claims.
 You register that issuer with Anthropic once, write a federation rule that matches the expected claims, and your workload exchanges its Entra token for an sk-ant-oat01-... access token at runtime.

 AKS pods can alternatively skip the Entra exchange and present the Kubernetes-projected service account token to Anthropic directly.
 That path registers your AKS cluster's OIDC issuer with Anthropic instead of your Entra tenant.
 See Kubernetes for that flow.